 NATIONAL GOAL: By 2020, 30% of EMS agencies will have a process that requires providers to physically demonstrate the correct use of pediatric-specific equipment.

-NATIONAL GOAL: By 2022, 25% of hospitals statewide are recognized as part of a statewide, territorial, or regional standardized program that are able to stabilize and/or manage pediatric medical emergencies.
+NATIONAL GOAL: By 2022, 25% of hospitals are recognized as part of a statewide, territorial, or regional standardized program that can stabilize and/or manage pediatric medical emergencies.
 The recognition program need not be mandated; voluntary recognition programs are acceptable.

 NATIONAL GOAL: By 2022, 50% of hospitals statewide are recognized as part of a statewide, territorial or regional standardized system that recognizes hospitals that are able to stabilize and/or manage pediatric trauma emergencies.
 The recognition program need not be mandated (though it is preferred the state has a trauma program or registry); voluntary recognition programs are acceptable.